OpTi9/contact-management-spring/README.md

 # contact-management-spring
-contact management project built using Spring Boot.
+Contact management project built using Spring Boot.

-Une application de gestion de contacts qui permet de :
+A contact management application that allows you to:
 a.
-Lister les contacts de votre base de données.
+List the contacts in your database.
 b.
-Ajouter un nouveau contact
+Add a new contact
 c.
-Modifier un contact
+Edit a contact
 d.
-Supprimer un contact
+Delete a contact

-1. La base de données pour l’authentification.
+1. The database for authentication.
-2. Une API qui permet d’interroger le serveur afin d’obtenir des réponses au format XML.
-Par exemple :
+2. An API that allows you to query the server to obtain responses in XML format.
+For example:
-- En entrant http://localhost:8080/xml?action=listContacts, on obtient une réponse au format XML contenant la liste des contacts.
+- By entering http://localhost:8080/xml?action=listContacts, we get a response in XML format containing the list of contacts.
-- En entrant http://localhost:8080/xml?action=getContact&id=42, on obtient une réponse au format XML contenant le contact avec id=42.
+- Entering http://localhost:8080/xml?action=getContact&id=42, we obtain a response in XML format containing the contact with id=42.
-- En entrant http://localhost:8080/xml?action=delContact&id=42, on supprime le contact avec id=42.
+- Enter http://localhost:8080/xml?action=delContact&id=42 to delete the contact with id=42.